hiendv/teible/packages/vue-teible/README.md

 Teible is yet another table component.
 I know we have [enough of them](https://github.com/vuejs/awesome-vue#table) but it is something else.

 ### Features
-- Straightforward column definition using template
+- Column definition using template
-- Flexible cell render using slot
+- Filtering, ordering and pagination
-- Support asynchronous data
+- Synchronous and asynchronous data (Promise)
-- Feature-bloat free
+- Customizable headers & cells using slot and formatter
+- Customizable styling & attributes
+- Dot-notation support for column fields

 Teible is heavily inspired by [vue-table-component](https://github.com/spatie/vue-table-component).
 The way columns are defined totally got me at the first sight.
 But it's deprecated in favor of the "traditional" way and has a lot of fancy features you may never need: data type, date format, caching, etc. So if you're looking for a simple but flexible component, take a look at the below example, you may fall in love with teible.